6 objects to keep away from the wifi router to improve the internet connection

 2 -Reposition your router

 Did you pass the speed test, but your Wi-Fi is still slow and the signal is still weak?
 So the router is probably badly positioned.
 Common mistake: many people tend to hide it in an inconspicuous corner or install it behind a wall, sofa or other obstacle.
 Don’t expect good coverage in these conditions!
 Be aware that the Wi-Fi signal has great difficulty penetrating solid materials, and some objects may easily block it.
-We are talking in particular about a brick wall, metal appliances or even an aquarium.
+We are talking in particular regarding a brick wall, metal appliances or even an aquarium.

 3 -Make sure you are connected to the 5 GHz band